abhijit-c/LatinTranslations/Ovid/src/letter2.md

 ```

 - Ehhh these *nec*'s are weird.
-- Neither is he glad that I nor any Roman is being seized by the enemy (and me
-  less, to whom he himself gave life).
 - he is glad that neither I nor any Roman is being seized by the enemy (and me
   less, to whom he himself gave life).